Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

     cascade status

-This is basic utility now just serves as a check that everything is okay with you installation and directory.
+This is basic utility now just serves as a check that everything is okay with your installation and directory.
 Cascade will look for ``meta.json`` file in the folder you are running a command and if found, output short description of what is in this folder.

 If everything is ok, previous command should output the following.
 If not, do not